zahidkizmaz/zeesh-man/README.md

 ## Updating plugins

-In your terminal run this command to update your plugins:
+In your terminal run this command to update your plugins and zeesh-man:

 ```zsh
 zeesh-update
 ```

-This will also update the zeesh-man.

 ## Configuring zeesh-man